adeamzs/opd3-cooler/README.md

-# opd3-cooler
+#
-This is a cooler for the oneplus pad 3.It uses a fan,cold plate and finstack to cool, an 18650,tp4056 to charge it and a MT3608 to step up voltage for the fan.A PWM dial is used to control the fan speed.Im building this because i emulate pc games frequently on my tablet,and it can reach 90C.Cooling it gives me more fps and better lifespan of the SOC.
+This is a clip on cooler for a oneplus pad 3.
+It uses a cold plate,thermal pads to transfer heat heat to a finstack where a fan blows on the finstack.
+The whole thing is powered by an 18650,theres a charging module and a buck step up for the 12v that the fan needs.

+The 3d print has a mount for a 90mm fan,meshes for airflow.
+The top mesh is made so you can slide it out and in,replace it or to reach the internals.
+On the right side is the case for electronics,which also opens by a sliding mechanism.